Liesel Carritt: Spanish Civil War

 In 1936 the Spanish military under the leadership of fascist leader Francisco Franco, and with support from Adolf Hitler and Benito Mussolini, started a war known as the Spanish Civil War (1936-1939) in an attempt to overthrow the Spanish republican government.
 To help fight Franco, the International Brigades were created to recruit anti-fascist volunteers from across the world to fight against fascism and help defend the Spanish republican government.

 In 1936 Liesel travelled to Spain to help defend the republican government against fascist forces.
 Arriving before the International Brigades had been fully formed, she joined a republican militia and fought as a soldier on the frontlines against fascist forces near Aragon alongside the Thälmann Group.
 After the International Brigades were founded it was decided by the Spanish government that women should not fight on the frontlines, so Liesel instead became a translator and worked in various administrator roles.

 Later Liesel's husband Noel and his brother Anthony Carritt would join them, although Anthony would not survive the war.
 Liesel and Noel would not often cross paths during the war and their relationship drifted apart while remaining on friendly terms.
 During the war Liesel begun a romantic affair with commander Dave Springhall, who was later arrested by the British and charged with espionage.
 When Liesel went on leave to Barcelona without permission, Noel wrote to International Brigade authorities asking for leniency, which appears to have worked as Liesel was not punished.

 Later life

 Liesel returned to Britain after serving the International Brigades in Spain, although the exact details of her life after the war are not as well documented.
 In 1941 Liesel and Noel Carritt divorced each other, and Noel who went onto marry another woman later the same year.
-In 1947 Liesel married a writer called Norman Hidden, although the relationship failed to last.
+In 1947 Liesel married Norman Hidden; the relationship failed to last.

 After the end of the Second World War, Liesel moved to Leipzig in East Germany where she would spend the rest of her life working as an interpreter and a teacher.
 For unknown reasons, she was barred from joining the East German communist party, something which greatly disappointed her.
 Evidence also suggests that she suffered from multiple episodes of mental illness.